intsystems/bayes_deep_compression/docs/variational/examples/main/main.md

     tensor([[ 0.0305, -0.0716, -0.1202, -0.1129, -0.1449, -0.0620, -0.0262, -0.0984,
               0.0281, -0.0110]], grad_fn=<AddmmBackward0>)

+We suggest to run this example on GPU

 ```python
 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")